 A major insight of the 19th century is that geometry is intimately related to ideas of symmetry and transformation.
 The symmetry of familiar shapes under simple transformations-that our bodies look more or less the same if reflected across the middle or that a square looks the same if rotated by 90 degrees-is a matter of everyday experience.
-Many of the standard terms for triangles (scalene, isosceles, equilateral) and quadrilaterals (parallelogram, rectangle, rhombus, square) refer to symmetry with myriad practical consequences.
+Many of the standard terms for triangles (scalene, isosceles, equilateral) and quadrilaterals (parallelogram, rectangle, rhombus, square) refer to symmetry properties.
+Also, the behavior of figures under changes of scale is an aspect of symmetry with myriad practical consequences.
 At a deeper level, the fundamental ideas of geometry itself (for example, congruence) depend on transformation and invariance.
 In the 20th century, symmetry ideas were also seen to underlie much of physics, including not only Einstein's relativity theories but also atomic physics and solid-state physics (the field that produced computer chips).